What Are Pellet Grills?

 - These grills use electricity, so they’re not as portable as gas grills and are best for home cooking, rather than tailgating and camping.

 - Pay attention to power cord length because it will affect where you can place the grill.
-You can use an extension cord with some grills, but follow the manufacturer’s specifications for type, length and gauge, and see Power Cord Safety Tips.
+You can use an extension cord with some grills, but follow the manufacturer’s specifications for type, length and gauge.
+See Power Cord Safety Tips.

 Smart Pellet Grills